bketelsen/storyblog/content/posts/win-the-dev-box.md

 ![Insider](/images/wsl/insider.png)

-Add or link an account, and set up Windows Insider preferences to be either "Slow Ring" or "Fast Ring" to enable WSL2.
+Add or link an account, and set up [Windows Insider](https://insider.windows.com/en-us/) preferences to be either ["Slow Ring" or "Fast Ring"](https://insider.windows.com/en-us/how-to-pc/#about-rings) to enable WSL2.
 Enabling Windows Insider will require a reboot.
-Slow ring is the minimum required for WSL2, Fast ring has all the latest features and potentially some bugs that could prevent you from being productive.
+Slow ring is the minimum required for WSL2 (build 18917 or higher), Fast ring has all the latest features and potentially some bugs that could prevent you from being productive.
 Use your judgement to choose which to install based on your tolerance for risk.

 * Windows Update